evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 Refer to the [All metrics](../reference/all-metrics.md) table to see defaults and available parameters that you can pass for each Preset.
 {% endhint %}

-Evidently Reports include visualizations, such as plotting values over time, which are aggregated by default.
-This keeps Reports size manageable, even with millions of evaluated rows.
-If you prefer to see raw data plots (individual prediction points), you can enable this [option](../customization/report-data-aggregation.md).
-This will store raw data points inside the Report.
-However, you should only use this option for small datasets or samples since otherwise, the resulting Report can be too large, and plots will be unreadable.

 # Get a custom Report

 While Presets are a great starting point, you may want to customize the Report by choosing Metrics or adjusting their parameters even more.
-To do this, create a custom Report using individual Metrics.
+To do this, create a custom Report.

 ## 1. Choose metrics

 First, define which Metrics you want to include in your custom Report.
 Metrics can be either dataset-level or column-level.

 {% hint style="info" %}
-**List of available Metrics**: The complete list of Metrics is available in the [All metrics](../reference/all-metrics.md) table.
-To see interactive examples, check the [Example notebooks](../examples/examples.md).
+**Available Metrics**: See the [All metrics](../reference/all-metrics.md) table.
+For a preview, check [Example notebooks](../examples/examples.md).
 {% endhint %}

 {% hint style="info" %}
-**Row-level evaluations**: If you want to generate scores on the row-level, which is often relevant for text data where you score individual texts, read more about [Text Descriptors](text-descriptors.md.md).
+**Row-level evals**: To generate row-level scores for text data, check [Text Descriptors](text-descriptors.md.md).
 {% endhint %}

 **Dataset-level metrics**.
 Some Metrics evaluate the entire dataset.
 For example, a Metric that checks for data drift across the whole dataset or calculates accuracy.

-To create a custom Report with dataset-level metrics, create a `Report` object and list the `metrics` one by one:
+To create a custom Report with dataset-level metrics, create a `Report` object and list the `metrics`:

 ```python
 data_drift_dataset_report = Report(metrics=[